spaghettube/origin-placeholder/idea 3 - legacy combatant.md

 ### passive abilities
 - no attack cooldown - done
-- damage nerf (has to be %) - done, needs sharpness check
+- damage nerf (has to be %) - done
 - no shield - done

 ### active abilities